-A key element of both the direct support for the commercial network and the capital investment is the partnership with the industry to ensure that these investments benefit the public and not just the operators.
+A key element of both the direct support for the commercial network through BSIP and the capital investment through CRSTS is the partnership with the industry to ensure that these investments benefit the public and the operators.
 The first step was the agreement on fares where we agreed that any increase in revenues resulting from the subsidised fares would be shared between the bus company who would take 25%, and the Combined Authority who would take 75%.

 We intend to build on this agreement as CRSTS is delivered and further fares and service enhancements rolled out to ensure that the benefits of investment feed back into further service improvements and sustainable subsidy levels.
+This will be developed through our EP which will be a legally agreed document between Operators and local authorities.